-In order to determine the value of a business we need to determine 2 things: what a business owns and what it earns.
+Value Your Business: In order to determine the value of a business, we need to determine two things: what a business owns and what it earns.

-Tangible and intangible assets.
-The tangible assets are the furniture, fixtures, equipment, inventory, and real estate.
-The intangible assets can include the trade name, contracts with customers, relationships with vendors and suppliers, client lists, employees, leases, licenses, policies and procedures, recipes, trademarks and patents.
+What a Business Owns: Tangible and intangible assets.
+The tangible assets are the furniture, fixtures, equipment, inventory, and real estate a business owns.
+The intangible assets can include the business trade name, contracts with customers, relationships with vendors and suppliers, client lists, employees, leases, licenses, policies and procedures, recipes, trademarks and patents.

-What a business earns provides a certain financial benefit to the owner.
+What a Business Earns: What a business earns provides a certain financial benefit to the owner.
 The benefit generally comes in the form of business profits and a salary to the owner.
 It can also provide the owner with fringe benefits such as health insurance, a company car, or a retirement plan.
 Interest, Depreciation, and Amortization is also taken into consideration when determining what a business earns as calculated in establishing a business’s EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).

 How Value is Calculated